IBM-Cloud/docs/services/security.md

 ---

 copyright:
-  years: 2015, 2016
+  years: 2016
+lastupdated: "2016-11-03"

 ---

 {:shortdesc: .shortdesc}

 # Security
 {: #security}

-*Last updated: 9 December 2015*

 With these security services, you can protect access to applications and workloads, and scan applications for vulnerabilities.
 You can also embed security controls into data management and big data services.
 {:shortdesc}